ShivamKR12/awesome-ursina/README.md

 ## 🌟 **Showcase & Inspiration**
 - **ZenoReality**
   A fun action game made in Ursina and Python, featuring an interactive controller for gameplay.
-[GitHub Repository](https://github.com/sitongfX/ZenoReality)
+[ZenoReality](https://github.com/sitongfX/ZenoReality)

 - **Pycraft**
   A Minecraft-like game built using the Ursina Engine in Python, allowing players to build structures and explore a voxel-based world.
-[GitHub Repository](https://github.com/Yixboost/Pycraft)
+[Pycraft](https://github.com/Yixboost/Pycraft)

 - **Bad Apple in Ursina**
   A visual demonstration of the "Bad Apple" video rendered within the Ursina engine.
-[GitHub Repository](https://github.com/THEGOLDENPRO/Bad-Apple-in-Ursina)
+[Bad-Apple-in-Ursina](https://github.com/THEGOLDENPRO/Bad-Apple-in-Ursina)

 ---